gabatrone11/Grimoire-Vault/The Workbook.md

-The twelve signs of the Western zodiac are subdivided into four triplicities, by their governing elements—the Fire Triplicity, the Earth Triplicity, the Air Triplicity, and the Earth Triplicity.
+The twelve signs of the Western zodiac are subdivided into four triplicities, by their governing elements—the Fire Triplicity, the Earth Triplicity, the Air Triplicity, and the Water Triplicity.
 Each sign in each Triplicity is 120° apart from the other.
 The Triplicities are as
 follows: